Old Fashioned Cocktail Recipes

 Press.
 Split the topper, half club soda and half lemon-lime soda.

-Still Branch Darjeeling Old Fashioned mocktail
+Still Branch Oaxaca Old Fashioned

 Glass Short tumbler (also known as an old-fashioned, rocks, or lowball glass).